basnijholt/nijho.lt/content/post/using-llms/index.md

 # How I Use LLMs in My Daily Workflow

-Over the past year, I've developed a workflow for integrating Large Language Models into my daily life, particularly for open source software development.
+Over the past 1.5 years, I've developed a workflow for integrating Large Language Models into my daily life, particularly for open source software development.
 I wanted to share my setup and recent discoveries that have improved my experience.
+Setting it up takes a little technical know-how, but once it's up and running, using it is easy, even my spouse uses it!

 ## Starting with OpenWebUI